lpcalisi/cloudsec-workshop-iac/terraform/docs/commands.md

 | workspace| Environment management                                                                                                   |

-For more docs -> <a href="https://www.terraform.io/docs/commands/index.html"> Terraform Commands </a>
+For more docs &rarr; <a href="https://www.terraform.io/docs/commands/index.html"> Terraform Commands </a>